 With Dual BIOS

-With a main BIOS and backup BIOS, system administrators can have more peace of mind knowing that their system can restart automatically without human oversight should problems arise during remote booting
+With the main BIOS and backup BIOS, system administrators can have more peace of mind knowing that their system can restart automatically without human oversight should problems arise during remote booting

 While there are many COTS hardware offerings that support IEEE 1588v2 Precise Time Protocol (PTP), 5G requires support for a time synchronization accuracy of a minimum for 65ns for carrier aggregation and similar use cases.
 To ensure this level of precision, both PTP and precise frequency synchronization technologies like Synchronous Ethernet are recommended to ensure synchronization in both the physical and protocol layer.
 This will be even more essential as we move to higher frequency radio spectrums like millimeter wave (mmWave) with large MIMO antenna configurations.